JoelCCodes/hosted-mcp-servers/README.md

-# Awesome Remote MCP Servers
+# Hosted MCP Servers

 > 📧 **Signup to Agentic Workers** Hire your first AI Employee today!
 > [Sign up](Agenticworkers.com)

 > Not a developer & looking for ChatGPT Custom Integrations or Claude Custom Connectors?
-[Check out the Remote MCP Server List](https://hostedmcpservers.com/)
+[Check out the Hosted MCP Server List](https://hostedmcpservers.com/)

-A curated, opinionated list of high-quality **remote** Model Context Protocol (MCP) servers.
+A curated, opinionated list of high-quality **Hosted** Model Context Protocol (MCP) servers.
 This repository focuses on listing official and well-maintained MCP servers that can be accessed over the internet, helping developers discover reliable and production-ready services for their AI applications.

 ## What is MCP?

 [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) is a protocol that enables AI models to interact with external tools and resources.
-Remote MCP servers allow clients to securely connect to these services over the internet.
+Hosted MCP servers allow clients to securely connect to these services over the internet.

 ### What are Custom Integrations?

-This is Claude's branding for connecting to remote MCP servers.
+This is Claude's branding for connecting to Hosted MCP servers.

 ### What are Custom Connectors?

-This is OpenAI's branding for connecting to remote MCP servers.
+This is OpenAI's branding for connecting to Hosted MCP servers.

-## Why Remote only?
+## Why Hosted only?

-Remote MCP servers are a more secure and easier way to use MCP.
+Hosted MCP servers are a more secure and easier way to use MCP.
 - Security wise, if you trust the provider's URL, and you are authenticated, then the security model is the same as using the Web.
 - Ease of use wise, you can copy & paste the server URL and you're away.
 No installing NPM packages etc.
 - They are the ONLY way to use MCP servers with Web based clients.